 Di Canio named five of his ten summer signings in a much-changed starting line-up and his side wasted little time in imposing themselves on proceedings.
 Stekelenburg was forced to punch away from underneath his crossbar as Sunderland earned an early corner and holding midfielder Cabral sent a speculative shot narrowly wide from 23 yards.
 Fulham were forced to an early reorganisation when Matthew Briggs replaced the injured former Sunderland full-back Richardson and with debutante Derek Boateng, booked after a succession of mistimed challenges, struggling to adapt to the pace of the contest, the visitors were struggling to contain Sunderland’s bright start.

-The lively Jozy Altidore’s combination of raw pace and power kept both Brede Hangeland and Aaron Hughes, deputising for the injured Fernando Amorebieta, occupied although the closest the hosts came to breaking the deadline was through a rising drive from on-loan right-back Ondrej Celustka from fully thirty years which Stekenlenburg splendidly tipped over at full stretch.
+The lively Jozy Altidore’s combination of raw pace and power kept both Brede Hangeland and Aaron Hughes, deputising for the injured Fernando Amorebieta, occupied although the closest the hosts came to breaking the deadlock was through a rising drive from right-back Ondrej Celustka from fully thirty yards, which Stekenlenburg splendidly tipped over at full stretch.
 Fulham gradually gained more of a foothold in the game, but Sunderland started the second half in a similar manner and Johnson bent a curling effort wide of goal after a swift counter-attack.

 The hosts were to pay for their wastefulness in front of goal when Duff’s inswinging corner was emphatically headed home by a delighted Kasami, who found a yard of space at the far post, to beat Kieren Westwood.
 Jol’s 4-2-3-1 was perfectly designed to soak up the sustained spell of pressure that followed.
 Altidore looked far more threatening than on his last Premier League outing with Hull but with Hangeland heading away a host of dangerous crosses and Hughes making a couple of crucial interceptions, chances were at a premium.
 When the American striker did manage to turn Hughes and get a sight of goal, he dragged his shot wide of goal from the edge of the penalty area.